codemicro/adventOfCode/20-jurassicJigsaw/README.md

 # [Day 20: Jurassic Jigsaw](https://adventofcode.com/2020/day/20)

-Gave up on this one.
-I was struggling to find a decent logical way to do it manually, yet alone write a set of rules to get a computer to do it.
+~~Gave up on this one.
+I was struggling to find a decent logical way to do it manually, yet alone write a set of rules to get a computer to do it.~~

+Okay, so I had a lightbulb moment and came back to take another look at part one, which I got pretty easily.
+I'm going to take another crack on part two, since tiles have certain properties that I didn't realise were present.